cirosantilli/latex-submodule/readme.md

 ### IN_DIR

-Directory which shall contain all of the .tex source files
+Directory which shall contain all of the `.tex` source files

+Must be slash `/` terminated.

+Must be a realtive path from the project root, without starting with `./`.

-`IN_DIR` must not be `.` Rationale: only way to clean editor generated files such as .pdf s which are put on the same directory as the .tex is removing files by extension, but it is possible that users want to include pdfs as media in their project, and that media would get wiped out
+`IN_DIR` must not be `./`.
+Rationale: only way to clean editor generated files such as .pdf s which are put on the same directory as the .tex is removing files by extension, but it is possible that users want to include pdfs as media in their project, and that media would get wiped out